🏫Learn How I Run Math Groups

 Or a lot of extra money for that matter.

 This situation happens ALL the time!
-So I asked the teachers in my Facebook group what they like to gift their students and I have compiled all of their ideas together!
+So I asked the teachers in my Facebook group what they like to gift their students and I have compiled all of their ideas together in this blog post!

 (This post contains Amazon affiliate links.
 This means that Amazon sends me a little pocket change, at no cost to you, if you purchase through one of these links.
 This helps keep my site running!)

-This first suggestion was definitely a teacher favorite.
+This first suggestion was definitely a teacher favorite when teachers discussed best gifts!

 Gel pens make a great holiday gift for students!